Same Abilities, Different Setting

 Key Takeaways

-• Section III combines reading, expression, deductive reasoning, and inductive reasoning.
+• Section III combines reading, expression, and both reasoning types in one timed hour.

 CompetencyWhat To Focus OnSetting Trap To Avoid